Best breastfeeding tips for the first year

 Photo Credit: All the black and white photos in this post were shot by April’s husband, Sam Wallace.

-April Wallace is a stepmom to one smart, funny teenager, mama to a beautiful and curious baby and wife to a very kind and generous man.
-She spent the past decade as a news reporter, sometimes lifestyle writer, and recently left her job at the Arkansas Democrat-Gazette to be with her baby while he’s still a baby.
+April Wallace is a stepmom to one smart, funny teenager, mama to two little boys, and wife to a very kind and generous man.
 When she gets a few minutes to herself, April loves to run local trails and read fiction.